GodGenesis/attacker/README.md

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code 3E86-93E3

 [?25hTo grant access to the server, please log into https://github.com/login/device and use code 0CA2-A294

+[?25hTo grant access to the server, please log into https://github.com/login/device and use code D5E3-DF1F